-- (B) describe similarities and differences in ways families meet basic human needs. - (7)(8) Economics.
+(7) [(8)] Economics.
 The student understands the concepts of goods and services.
-The student is expected to: - (A) identify examples of goods and services in the home, school, and community; - (B) identify ways people exchange goods and services; and - (C) identify the role of markets in the exchange of goods and services. - (8)(9) Economics.
+The student is expected to:

+- (A) identify examples of goods and services in the home, school, and community; - (B) identify ways people exchange goods and services; and - (C) identify the role of markets in the exchange of goods and services. - (8) [(9)] Economics.
 The student understands the condition of not being able to have all the goods and services one wants.
-The student is expected to: - (A) identify examples of people wanting more than they can have; - (B) explain why wanting more than they can have requires that people make choices; and - (C) identify examples of choices families make when buying goods and services. - (9)(10) Economics.
+The student is expected to: - (A) identify examples of people wanting more than they can have; - (B) explain why wanting more than they can have requires that people make choices; and - (C) identify examples of choices families make when buying goods and services. - (9) [(10)] Economics.
 The student understands the value of work.
-The student is expected to: - Comment 7(A) describe the components tools of various jobs and the characteristics of a job well performed; and - Comment 8(B) describe how specialized various jobs contribute to the production of goods and services. - (10)(11) Government.
+The student is expected to: - (A) describe the tools [components] of various jobs and the characteristics of a job well performed; and - (B) describe how various [specialized] jobs contribute to the production of goods and services. - (10) [(11)] Government.
 The student understands the purpose of rules and laws.
-The student is expected to: - (A) explain the purpose for rules and laws in the home, school, and community; and - (B) identify rules and laws that establish order, provide security, and manage conflict. - Comment 9(11)(12) Government.
-The student understands the role of authority figures , and public officials , and eitizens.
-The student is expected to: - (A) identify the responsibilities of authority figures in the home, school, and community; and - (B) identify and describe the roles of public officials in the community, state, and nation .; - (C) identify and describe the role of a good citizen in maintaining a constitutional republic. - (12)(13) Citizenship.
+The student is expected to: - (A) explain the purpose for rules and laws in the home, school, and community; and - (B) identify rules and laws that establish order, provide security, and manage conflict. - (11) [(12)] Government.
+The student understands the role of authority figures and $[\frac{1}{2}]$ public officials [.and citizens].
+The student is expected to: - (A) identify the responsibilities of authority figures in the home, school, and community; and - (B) identify and describe the roles of public officials in the community, state, and nation $\underline{.}$ [$\underline{:}$ and]

+[(C) identify and describe the role of a good citizen in maintaining a constitutional republic.]

+- (12) [(13)] Citizenship.
 The student understands characteristics of good citizenship as exemplified by historical figures and other individuals.
-The student is expected to: - (A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; and - (B) identify historical figures and other individuals who have exemplified good citizenship such as Benjamin Franklin , Francis Scott Key, and Eleanor Roosevelt who have exemplified good citizenship . ; and - (C) identify other individuals who exemplify good citizenship. - (13)(14) Citizenship.
-The student understands important symbols, customs, and celebrations that represent American beliefs and principles and contribute to our national identity.
+The student is expected to: - (A) identify characteristics of good citizenship, including truthfulness, justice, equality, respect for oneself and others, responsibility in daily life, and participation in government by educating oneself about the issues, respectfully holding public officials to their word, and voting; and - (B) identify historical figures and other individuals who have exemplified good citizenship such as Benjamin Franklin [Francis Scott Key] and Eleanor Roosevelt [who have exemplified good citizenship; and]

+[(C) identify other individuals who exemplify good citizenship.]

+- (13) [(14)] Citizenship.
+The student understands important symbols, customs, and celebrations that represent American beliefs and principles that and contribute to our national identity.
 The student is expected to: - (A) explain state and national patriotic symbols, including the United States and Texas flags, the Liberty Bell, the Statue of Liberty, and the Alamo;